I tried out the ability to manage .env files with 1Password Environments

 bundle exec arkana

-If successful, obfuscated code such as ArkanaKeys will be generated as usual.
-This confirms that 1Password's mounted .env file is being read correctly.
+Upon success, obfuscated code such as ArkanaKeys is generated as usual.
+This confirms that the .env file mounted by 1Password is being read correctly.

 For detailed instructions on configuring Arkana, please refer to my previous article.